Jantje19/MusicStream-Plugins/README.md

 		- *version*: The *MusicStream* version.
 		- *serverURL*: The URL on which *MusicStream* is currently hosted.
 Most of the times this is *172.0.0.1:8000*.
 		- *path*: The absolute path of the plugin.
 - *menu*: Creates an entry in the overflow menu on the main page.
+This only works if you have the *server* object set.
 It requires the following arguments:
 	- *url*: The url you want the button to go to on click.
 If empty the folder name is used.
 	- *name*: The name of the button.
 If empty the folder name is used.
 - *hijackRequests*: Gives you the ability to edit requests, prevent requests from coming through and analyze requests.